snehilvj/dmc-docs/docs/textinput/textinput.md

 ##### Usage

-.. exec-code-block::docs.textinput.usage
+.. exec::docs.textinput.usage

     :prism: false

 ##### Controlled

-.. exec-code-block::docs.textinput.controlled
+.. exec::docs.textinput.controlled

 ##### Invalid State and Error

 Display an error with a red border and add an error message.

-.. exec-code-block::docs.textinput.state
+.. exec::docs.textinput.error

 ##### Disabled State

 Disable user text input.

-.. exec-code-block::docs.textinput.disabled
+.. exec::docs.textinput.disabled

 ##### With Icon

 Adds icon on the left side of input.

-.. exec-code-block::docs.textinput.icon
+.. exec::docs.textinput.icon

-##### With right section
+##### With rightSection

 Adds icon to the right section of input.

-.. exec-code-block::docs.textinput.right_section

-##### Get input ref

-.. exec-code-block::docs.textinput.ref
+.. exec::docs.textinput.right_section

 ##### Accessibility

 Provide `aria-label` in case you use component without label for screen reader support.

-.. exec-code-block::docs.textinput.accessibility
+.. exec::docs.textinput.accessibility